How to write a business plan for a cheese processing company?

 The products and services section of your business plan should include a detailed description of the offerings that your company provides to its customers.

-For example, your cheese processor might offer to its customers a variety of cheeses from around the world, from aged cheddars to fresh mozzarella.
+For example, your cheese processing company might offer to its customers a variety of cheeses from around the world, from aged cheddars to fresh mozzarella.
 It might also provide custom cheese platters and custom cheese boards for special occasions, as well as cheese cakes for dessert.
 Finally, it might offer specialty cheese tastings and classes, giving customers the chance to learn about different cheeses and how to pair them with food and drinks.
 These products and services are attractive to customers because they provide an opportunity to explore new flavors and experiences in a fun and unique way.

 When drafting this section, you should be precise about the categories of products or services you sell, the types of customers you are targeting and how customers can buy them.